-Graphic depicting the RTS bus route that serves BayTown Plaza located in the Town of Penfield.
+Graphic depicting the RTS bus route that serves BayTowne Plaza located in the Town of Penfield.

-sidewalk each year.
+Penfield currently maintains approximately 32 miles of sidewalks and continues to install about one mile of new sidewalk each year.
 It is reasonable to assume this inventory will grow over time since the Town implemented a sidewalk requirement for any new development.
 Although there is a waiver process for developments where new sidewalk may not be appropriate or feasible, developers contribute to a sidewalk fund that is used to fund new sidewalks elsewhere.